A note on the Hurwitz problem and cone spherical metrics: Introduction

-{\it Cone spherical metrics} are constant curvature $+1$ conformal metrics with finitely many cone singularities on compact Riemann surfaces.
-The existence problem of such metrics with prescribed cone singularities on compact Riemann surfaces has been open since Troyanov \cite{Troyanov91} proposed it formally and solved the sub-critical case in 1980s.
-Such a metric is called {\it reducible} if and only if some developing map of it has monodromy in ${\rm U}(1)$; otherwise, it is called {\it irreducible}.
-Q. Chen, W. Wang, Y. Wu and the second author \cite{CWWX15} characterized reducible (cone spherical) metrics in terms of meromorphic one-forms with simple poles and periods in $\sqrt{-1}{\Bbb R}$, called {\it unitary one-forms} on compact Riemann surfaces.
-In particular, the cone angles of a reducible metric are determined by the residues of poles and the multiplicities of zeros of a unitary one-form (\cite[Theorem 1.5]{CWWX15}).
+A metric is termed {\it reducible} if its developing map has monodromy in ${\rm U}(1)$; otherwise, it is categorized as {\it irreducible}.
+Q. Chen, W. Wang, Y. Wu and the second author \cite{CWWX15} provided a characterization of reducible (cone spherical) metrics in terms of meromorphic one-forms with simple poles and periods in $\sqrt{-1}{\Bbb R}$, denoted as {\it unitary one-forms} on compact Riemann surfaces.
+Notably, the cone angles of a reducible metric are intricately determined by the residues of poles and the multiplicities of zeros of a unitary one-form (\cite[Theorem 1.5]{CWWX15}).

-A unitary one-form on ${\Bbb P}^1$ has residues in ${\Bbb R}\setminus \{ 0 \}$ and satisfies both the residue theorem and the degree condition, i.e. the sum of multiplicities of its zeros equals the number of its simple poles minus 2.
-To obtain the angle constraint for reducible metrics with cone angles lying in $2\pi{\Bbb Q}_{>0}$ on ${\Bbb P}^1$, based on the draft of \cite{CWWX15}, the second author found in 2014 that it suffices to prove the following fact \\
+A unitary one-form on ${\Bbb P}^1$ has residues in ${\Bbb R}\setminus \{ 0 \}$ and adheres to both the residue theorem and the degree condition---wherein the sum of multiplicities of its zeros equals the number of its simple poles minus 2.
+In pursuit of establishing the angle constraint for reducible metrics with cone angles lying in $2\pi{\Bbb Q}_{>0}$ on ${\Bbb P}^1$, the second author, building upon the draft of \cite{CWWX15}, discovered in 2014 that it suffices to prove the following fact: \\